aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/create-empty-3d-document/_index.md

   - Aspose.3D Java
 schemas:
 - type: TechArticle
-  headline: 'How to Create FBX: Java 3D Graphics Tutorial with Aspose.3D'
+  headline: 'Create an FBX File with Aspose.3D for Java – 3D Graphics Tutorial'
   description: Step‑by‑step Java 3D graphics tutorial on how to create FBX files using
     Aspose.3D for Java.
   dateModified: '2026-06-18'